Skip to content

 While no dog is completely hypoallergenic, the Maltese is considered one of more hypoallergenic breeds as it doesn’t shed much fur.

-However, if you suffer from dog allergies, you may find that having a Maltese dog still affects you.
-Allergies are related to the dog’s saliva and skin that is shed, not their fur.
-It’s possible for any dog breed to cause allergic reactions.
+However, allergies are related to the dog’s saliva and skin that is shed, not their fur.
+So, it’s possible for any dog breed to cause allergic reactions.

 What’s a Maltese dog’s lifespan?